suolex-hue/HeicTools.io/README.md

 ## 🛠️ How It Works (For the Tech-Savvy)

-By leveraging JavaScript libraries and `Web Workers`, the browser reads the raw binary data of the `.heic` file, decodes it locally using your device's RAM and CPU, and re-encodes it directly, allowing you to easily convert [heic to jpg](https://heictools.io), [heic to png](https://heictools.io/heic-to-png), or [heic to pdf](https://heictools.io/heic-to-pdf).
+By leveraging the open-source [libheif-bundle.js](https://cdn.jsdelivr.net/npm/libheif-js@1.17.1/) library alongside `Web Workers`, the browser reads the raw binary data of the `.heic` file, decodes it locally using your device's RAM and CPU, and re-encodes it directly.
+This allows you to easily convert [heic to jpg](https://heictools.io), [heic to png](https://heictools.io/heic-to-png), or [heic to pdf](https://heictools.io/heic-to-pdf).
 This approach not only guarantees privacy but also significantly reduces bandwidth usage since you aren't uploading megabytes of image data.

 ---